How Long Does It Take to Get an MBA?

 Subtract the financial aid you're accepting from the tuition, and you'll have your cost-of-attendance amount.
 This is what you'll want to compare between schools.

 Need to lower your out-of-pocket cost even more?
 Speak with your employer's benefits manager.
-A Society for Human Resource Management (SHRM) survey showed that, in 2022, about 48% of organizations offered tuition assistance to employees.
+A Society for Human Resource Management (SHRM) survey showed that, in 2025, about 45% of organizations offered tuition programs to employees.

 Navigating the Admission Process

 Once you've identified where you want to get your MBA, you'll need to look into the admission process.
-Contact the admission team of each school that interests you, and counselors can walk you through this process, making you aware of any deadlines, fees and application requirements.
+Admission counselors can walk you through this process, making you aware of any deadlines, fees and application requirements.

 Note that every program may approach the application process differently.
 For example, some schools may require you to pay an application fee, while others don't.
 Some programs may ask you to provide your standardized graduate testing scores, while other MBAs do not require the GMAT — or Graduate Management Admission Test.

-Hard is subjective.
-But thousands of students continue to earn them each year — thanks to their life-changing potential — so plenty of people across the country and even the world are proving that it's definitely doable.
+An MBA degree is meant to prepare you for an advanced career, so you can expect the program to feel challenging at times.
+But thousands of students continue to earn them each year, so plenty of people across the country and even the world are proving that it's doable.

 When searching for an MBA program that fits your life, take a good look at the degree's curriculum and learn more about the assignments you'll be working on.
 Will you be writing papers, or are you going to be learning skills and performing the same kind of work you'd be doing in the workforce?

-Dr. Andrew Gallion, an adjunct instructor at SNHU and subject matter expert for the university's new MBA curriculum, said that SNHU's revised program, launched in February 2021, is preparing students for the latter.
+Dr. Andrew Gallion, an adjunct instructor at SNHU and subject matter expert for the university's MBA curriculum, said that SNHU's program is preparing students for the latter.

 Commonly referred to as scenario-based learning, these opportunities can give you a feel for what to expect as an MBA employee.
 That way, you're not in for surprises on your first day of work.

-"Scenario-based learning begins with a scenario example that allows learners to practice the course content in a real-world scenario of a likely business problem," said Rogers.
+"Scenario-based learning begins with a scenario example that allows learners to practice the course content in a real-world scenario of a likely business problem," said Dr. Jessica Rogers, an adjunct business instructor at Southern New Hampshire University (SNHU) who helped build the university's MBA program.
 "The learner will be immersed in an experience with learning tools and an instructor who acts like a mentor.
 The scenario solution is mapped for the student to break challenges into sub-tasks, leading to a conclusion and assignment submission."

 These skills — along with business needs in general — have evolved in a changing workforce.